tschneidereit/typed-objects-explainer/core.md

 const PointPairType = new StructType(PointType, 2);
 ```

-This defines a new type definition `LineType` that consists of two indexed
+This defines a new type definition `PointPairType` that consists of two indexed
 elements, each an instance of `PointType`.
-These will be laid out in memory consecutively, just as a C struct would:
+These will be laid out in memory consecutively,
+just as a C struct would:

     +===============+    --+ PointPairType
     | 0: x: float64 |      | --+ PointType